teocala/DUBeat/documentation/installation.md

   to run your simulation.

 ### See your results
-Results can be viewed in two ways:
+Results can be viewed and analysed in two ways:
 - By default, you should see on the screen the numerical errors with the exact solution.
-In addition, the DG_error_parser.hpp script will write the errors on a `.data` file.
-Finally, you can use the generate_convergence_plots.py script to create plots of the errors for different mesh refinements starting from a `.data` file.
+In addition, the `ComputeErrorsDG` class will write the errors on a `.data` file.
+Finally, you can use the `extra/generate_convergence_plots.py` script to create plots of the errors for different mesh refinements starting from a `.data` file.
 - The code generates two solution files, open `solution.xdmf` with [ParaView][] to see the contour plots of the numerical and exact solutions.

 ### Documentation, indentation and cleaning
-- In the main folder, run
+The `Make` configuration permits to easily perform some operations that are suggested to keep a neat and working environment in `DUBeat`, especially for users that want to contribute to the library or personalize their problems.
+The following operations are to be executed on the linux command line from the library main folder:
+- Run
   ```bash
   make doc
   ```